 Is it worth getting an integrated system?
 For most hiking and backpacking trips, we prefer the traditional separate filter or purifier.
 You’ll get a higher output and capacity from those systems as well as more flexibility to fill up multiple bottles.
 For travel, however, a built-in system can make a lot of sense.
 Being able to quickly treat or filter your water just about anywhere is a beautiful thing while on the go.
 And always having the purifier with you means you don’t have to worry about tracking down bottled water in remote areas.
 To see a full breakdown of options, see our article on the best backpacking water filters and purifiers.

 No matter what type of water bottle you choose, regular cleaning will ensure better tasting beverages, a longer lifespan, and improved safety for yourself.
 In most cases, the best way to clean a bottle is with hot, soapy water.
-And a number of plastic bottles, such as CamelBak’s Chute and Eddy are designed to go on the top rack of a dishwasher.
-Either way, verifying you’ve cleaned out the bottom—something that’s easy to do with the screw-off bottom of the Clean Bottle—as well as the crevasses and threads in the lid are important.
-More, letting each part completely dry will reduce the chances of any mold or bacteria build up.
+And a number of plastic bottles, such as the CamelBak Eddy, are designed to go on the top rack of a dishwasher.
+Either way, verifying you’ve cleaned out the bottom as well as the crevices and threads in the lid are important.
+Additionally, letting each part completely dry will reduce the chances of any mold or bacteria build up.
 If more intense cleaning is required, mixing a teaspoon of bleach with water is the recommended method from most manufacturers.